wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    1. Test Data Management (not shown) to manage, use, and reuse your test data.
    <br /><br />

-   A <strong>subset</strong> is a file containing Tosca artifacts which can be shared with other projects using import and export.
-These have file extension ".tce", such as:

-      &nbsp; &nbsp; &nbsp; `AutomationSpecialistI_BaseSubset.tce` (dated Feb 2, 2017).
+1. Drag and drop each section tab to the above sequence.

+   ### Keyboard shortcuts

+   After highlighting an item ...

+   ctrl+T for a list.
+But remember to rename what is added.

+   ctrl+. to add additional item.

 ## Workflow

-1. Identify the <strong>criteria</strong> which the system under test is expected to fulfill, then create a clear Requirement structure that reflects these criteria.
+1. Identify the <strong>Requirements criteria</strong> which the system under test is expected to fulfill, then create a clear Requirement structure that reflects these criteria.

    1. open and login to the Web Shop
    2. order the product “Blue Jeans”